Stretching and strengthening?

 We are born with an innate ability to harmonise and balance all the systems in the body.
 This never changes.
 With pain or dysfunction, there is never any need to introduce ‘extra’ strength to any part of the body as is so often advocated by physiotherapy.
-For instance if you have a painful knee, do lots of leg extensions! strengthen the quads (thigh muscles) to support the knee..
+For instance if you have a painful knee, you are told to do lots of leg extensions and strengthen the quads (thigh muscles) to support the knee..
 The theory, sounds intelligent, but is flawed.
 For several reasons:-

-One is that the body is designed to function harmoniously all the time, if there is a weakness in the quads, it is not because they need strengthening it is because somewhere the body is out of balance, there are any number of kinetic chains (patterns of multiple muscle functions) that could lead to this effect, but the purely symptomatic approach of strengthening a weak muscle is NOT the answer.
+The body is designed to function harmoniously all the time, Muscles NEVER become weak without a reason.
+So you need to address the reason, not just arbitrarily try and strengthen them.
+If there is indeed a quantifiable weakness in the thigh or back or shoulder muscles, it is not because they need strengthening, it is because somewhere the body is out of balance.
+There are any number of kinetic chains (patterns of multiple muscle functions) that could lead to this weakness, but the purely symptomatic approach of strengthening a weak muscle is NOT the answer.
+Your Granny may not have a bad knee or back or shoulder, does that mean she has stronger muscles than you?

-We are all conditioned to believe ( by current medical practice) that pain is due to muscle weakness, that if we just 'strengthened' our back it would be ok.
+We are all conditioned to believe ( by current medical practice) that pain is due to muscle weakness, and that if we just 'strengthened' our back it would stop hurting.
+Or if we strengthened our 'core' muscles then all would be well.
 We are also conditioned to believe that we must stretch tight muscles in order to bring them back to normal.

 So most of us believe stretching and strengthening to be potential answers to all our problems.